Dr. Palavi Aggarwal, Ed.D (2023-2029)

 Dr. Jamie Martin, Ed.D

-Dr. Jamie Martin, Ed.D, is a Postdoctoral Fellow at The University of Missouri - St. Louis (UMSL), supported by the UMSL Charter School Translational Fellows (UMSL-CSTF) program.
-As a dedicated advocate for social justice in education, Jamie completed her undergraduate studies at Texas State University and recently earned her EdD from the University of Missouri-Saint Louis.
-Her dissertation, titled Participation Mandatory, Learning Not Required: A Phenomenological Study of Diversity Training in Law Enforcement and Education, focused on attendees’ perceptions regarding professional development training related to individual assets.
+Dr. Jamie Martin, Ed.D., is a Postdoctoral Fellow at the University of Missouri–St. Louis (UMSL).
+As part of the UMSL Charter School Translational Fellows (UMSL-CSTF) program, Jamie partners with school sites to address problems of practice, leveraging the Science of Learning for adult learners to improve instruction and student outcomes.
+Dr. Martin is a dedicated advocate for social justice in education.
+Her dissertation, titled Participation Mandatory, Learning Not Required: A Phenomenological Study of Diversity Training in Law Enforcement and Education, examines participants’ perceptions of their professional development experiences.

 Dr. Dawn Thieman, Ed.D